Notice

 Taking Innovation to the Next Level

-Since the last decade, we’ve launched into a new era of marking and traceability technology advancements.
+On the product development front, we launched into a new era of marking and traceability technology advancements.
 Our first laser, the Safety Seal, which was granted a patent in 2014, created a space-saving solution to achieve Class I laser safety with a minimal footprint.
 This innovation paved the way for the expanded line of both laser and dot peen marking products that we offer today.

 Envisioning the Future of Traceability over 130 Years